The Advantages of Open Ended Survey Questions

 So not only is your data unreliable but you’ll also have a small sample size due to low completion rates.
 You’ll collect a sample size that misses out on capturing a complete understanding of your customers.
 If you want to measure something and improve it, you need high-quality data that is representative of your customers.
-Without it, you won’t extract relevant you’ll have an incomplete and shallow understanding of your customers.
+Without it, you won’t extract relevant insights and you’ll have an incomplete and shallow understanding of your customers.

 Start using open-end questions

 The path forward to capturing better quality feedback from customers isn’t creating a fancy digital survey, and it’s not asking less close-ended questions.
 On the contrary, It’s quite simple but yet so powerful that it can help transform your customer experience and how you understand your customers.

 It starts by asking open-ended questions in your surveys.
 With cutting edge technology, it’s now accessible for UX, Research, Product and CX professionals to analyse the customer verbatim in open-ended feedback.
 The closed-ended survey is being replaced, and the people who are embracing open-ended feedback are capturing significantly more insight.

 Previously there were technical barriers and a lack of frameworks to analyse open-ended feedback.
 It was difficult for research studies to make full use of open-ended feedback because quantifying results was a huge pain.
 But those problems are now no longer an issue, and you can start analysing text data efficiently and quickly.